b3lial/amiga-demo1/README.md

 IFF and extraced with [IFFTrasher](http://aminet.net/package/gfx/conv/IFFTrasher).
 The dimensions of each character are hardcoded in *getCharData()*.

-Before a character is blitted on screen, the background is saved.
+Before a character is blitted on screen, the destination area background is saved.
 Vice versa, before a character is written at its new position, the previsously saved background is restored.
+The advantage is, only small chunks of data have to be blitted around (and not the whole *ViewPort*) and DMA bandwith is spared.
 The scrolling process for each character consists of three phases:

-* Write the string character by character from left to right to its destination.
+* Write the string character by character from right to left to its destination.
 * Display the final string for a few seconds.
 * Scroll the string character by character from right to left and until they disappear on the left side of the screen.

+The text scroller can be skipped with a mouse click.
+If the mouse was clicked or the last text was scrolled successfully, the screen fades from its original colors to white.
+After each iteration of the fade effect, *LoadRGB()* is called to update the color map.
+Originally, I called *WaitTOF()* and did the update but this lead to flickering because of video synchronosation issues.
+Although the AmigaOS documenation says "the horrors" ;), I switched to *WaitBOVP()*:

+* Call *WaitBOVP()* and wait until the first viewport is painted on screen.
+Afterwards, savely update its colortable.
+* Wait via *WaitBOVP()* until the second *ViewPort* was painted on screen.
+Afterwards, savely update its colortable.

-### Logo
+### Logo Effect

-...
+This effect simply displays the demo logo in PAL resolution on a single screen.
+The interesting part is the switch from the first effect to the logo effect.
+My main concern here was to avoid any flickering and to get a smooth transition.

+Therefore, before the first effect terminates, the second effect creates its *Screen* in the background.
+The image is loaded from file.
+The colortable is dynamically allocated and initiliased with white color entries.
+We will later fade from white to the original colors.
+They could be easily achieved as a character array `UWORD dawnPaletteRGB4[256]` because *PPaint* has a C source code export mode.

+When the *Screen* is created, it is moved to front via *ScreenToFront()*.
+This is done during vertical synchronisation.
+Therefore, the user does not recognize the transistion.
+The *intuition* APIs seem the activate sprite DMA which leads to a visible mouse courser.
+To disable it again, I had to execute *OFF_SPRITE* macro.
+If anybody knows a better way to hide the mouse pointer, please drop me a line. :)

+When the logo *Screen* becomes visible, a fade in effect begins.
+Each color table entry is decremented until it reaches the corresponding value in *dawnPaletteRGB4*.

+### Logging

+When the demo is compiled with DEMO_DEBUG, log messages are written to *ram:starlight-demo.log*.